 On December 11, 2015, the SEC issued proposed rules on the disclosure of any non-de minimis payments to the United States or any other government by or on behalf of issuers involved in the commercial development of oil, natural gas or minerals, also known as resource extraction.
 The proposed rules are similar in many ways to the rules originally adopted by the SEC in 2012, which were subsequently vacated by a U.S. federal court in 2013.
 Issuers that must disclose such payments would also be required to include the types and amounts of each payment, the aggregate payments to each government and the project of the issuer to which the payments relate.
-However, until a final rule is adopted on resource extraction payments, affected issuers do not have any disclosure requirements.107

-Finally, the Dodd-Frank Act provides that if any issuer (including a foreign private issuer) operates mines that are subject to oversight by the Mine Safety and Health Administration, the issuer will be required to disclose certain information regarding health and safety violations at those mines.
+However, until a final rule is adopted on resource extraction payments, affected issuers do not have any disclosure requirements.
+107 that are subject to oversight by the Mine Safety and Health Administration, the issuer will be required to disclose certain information regarding health and safety violations at those mines.
 Under the Dodd-Frank Act, this disclosure obligation became effective July 21, 2010 without further action by the SEC.108